SammyBrunton/EE456_Final_Project/README.md

 `sudo ./lora_rx`
 Check for errors and verify successful reception.

-The above two scrips will only TX and RX via lora, to transmit and recieve via TCP/IP continue to the next section
+The above two scrips will only TX and RX via lora, to transmit and recieve via TCP/IP continue to the next section.

 ## Communicating via TCP/IP
+Navigate to the `src` folder and locate the following scripts:
+- `server.cpp`: this script needs to run on the TCP/IP receiving computer.
+- `client.cpp`: This script needs to run on the device recieving the LoRa data.

+### Running the scripts
+To run the scripts an executable must be generated, run `g++ script_name.cpp -0 executable_name`.
+Adjust `script_name` to refelct either of the above scripts names and `executable_name`to the same name as `script_name` however this name does not matter as long as it is tracked.
+To actually execute the scripts run `./executable_name`.

 ## Additional Resources